Supporting Summer: Seasonal Recipes for the Fire Season

 Creamy Summer Squash Soup

 The various summer squashes, like zucchini and pattypans, have astringent and bitter qualities, according to Ayurveda, making them especially helpful in the summer.
-In Chinese medicine, they are classified as sweet, bitter, yin, and cooling, making them refreshing and aiding in counteracting heat.
+In Chinese medicine, they are classified as sweet, bitter, yin, and cooling, making them refreshing and helping counteract heat.

 Ingredients: